Real Estate And Mortgage Market Forecast

 What Happens on Bidding War on a House?

-Because many Americans were able to sell their home for such high amounts, many people did decide to sell.
-In fact, during February 2022, properties spent an average of 18 days on the market and realtors reported an average of 4.8 offers on every home sold.
-Many Americans were able to sell their home and walk away with a large chunk of change.
+What is a bidding war?
+A bidding war is a competition between numerous potential homebuyers increasing their offers to win the deal.
+This means a home would commonly sell for over the asking price.
+Because many Americans could sell their home for such high amounts, so many decided to sell.
+In fact, during February 2022, properties spent an average of 18 days on the market, and realtors reported an average of 4.8 offers on every home sold.
+Many Americans could sell their home and walk away with a large chunk of change.

 Real Estate and Mortgage Market Forecast Today

-Vacancy, looming debt, and lower imports, due to rising wages for traditionally low-cost manufacturing, have all contributed to a slow economy.
-The US, on the other hand, grew at 3.7 percent 2nd the quarter, which was higher than most expected.
-Inflation has soared causing the Federal Reserve Board to increase rates sending rates to all-time highs.
+Vacancy, looming debt, and lower imports due to rising wages for traditionally low-cost manufacturing have all contributed to a slow economy.
+Conversely, the US grew at 3.7 percent 2nd the quarter, which was higher than most expected.
+Inflation has soared, causing the Federal Reserve Board to increase sending rates to all-time highs.
+This presents a scenario where our economy grows, and theirs shrinks.
+Our mortgage bond debt may have to be liquidated to raise capital for their financial issues.
+Higher interest rates may result.

 Real Estate and Mortgage Market Forecast If Rates Continue To Increase

 If rates do rise, what can we expect?
-Purchasing power will diminish as the cost to borrow will rise.
+Purchasing power will diminish as the cost of borrowing rises.
 If the short terms have risen, or if student loan rates go up, we can expect a smaller pool of buyers in the first-time buyer market who still owe student loan payments.
-The long-awaited question is whether will wages rise.
-We have been in a relatively flat wage environment for some time, as the benefit-cost of insurance and unemployment continue to rise past the pace of inflation

 Real Estate and Mortgage Market Forecast on Housing Inventory

-The month of July saw a rise in closings, but a slowdown in new contracts as school is starting again, and turn times had to be normalized back to a manageable level for lenders and appraisers.
+The month of July saw a rise in closings but a slowdown in new contracts as school is starting again, and turn times had to be normalized back to a manageable level for lenders and appraisers.
 With the upcoming changes to closing disclosure waiting periods(3 days), expect a push from industry professionals to get tons of contracts in with on-the-fence buyers and sellers before the October 3 deadline.
-Stay tuned for more real estate and mortgage market forecast.
+Stay tuned for more real estate and mortgage market forecasts.

 Can You Negotiate the Price of a House in Sellers’ Market?

-If you are going to use a mortgage, you will want to close as fast as possible or at least offer the seller a quick closing.
-Gustan Cho Associates are able to facilitate a very quick closing date to help your offer win.
+How to purchase a house in a sellers’ market.
+Below are some tips for making your offer stand out in a multiple-offer situation.
+You may want to offer the above asking price to show your seriousness.
+If you use a mortgage, you will want to close as fast as possible or at least offer the seller a quick closing.
+Gustan Cho Associates can facilitate a quick closing date to help your offer win.
 Just because you offer a fast closing doesn’t mean you need to be firm; you can also be flexible.

 How To Negotiate With Seller To Accept Your Officer in Sellers Market